terraform-cisco-modules/easy-imm/README.md

 # Easy IMM
 ## Examples for Using the Easy IMM Terraform Modules

-Examples are Shown in the Following Directories:
+Examples are shown in the Following Directories:

 * `policies`
 * `pools`